Shrug-Time/Shrug/docs/TOTEM_SYSTEM.md

      - `handleTotemLike` - Handles liking a totem
      - `updateTotemStats` - Updates totem statistics after a like
      - `calculateCrispness` - Calculates the crispness of a totem
+     - `refreshUserLike` - Refreshes a user's like timestamp

 4. **Firebase Functions**
    - `updateTotemLikes` - Wrapper around TotemService.handleTotemLike